Graph-ICS/Graph-ICS/readme.md

 3.3.
 Go to the downloads folder, select the installer and run it as administrator.

 3.4.
-You may see a pop-up of “Visual Studio Installer”.
 Click continue.

 3.5.
-Wait for the download, then select "Desktop development using C++" and click "Install".
+Wait for the download, then select "Desktop development using C++" and click "Install":

 <center>
 	<img src="doc/Readme_Installation/Installation3.PNG" />
 </center>

 3.6.
-Wait until the installer is finished.
-After that you get asked for restarting your computer which you should follow.
+Restart you computer as requested after the installation.

 ## 4. Install CMake